leta199/Linear-Regression/README.md

 **Method to input data points**
 This method called `vectorise()` takes in the points to be modelled and makes sure that they are:
-- Numeric, iteratable and indexable (e.g tuples, lists and np.arrays) - if so they are converted into a list If they are not numeric, indexeable or iteratable like pd.Dataframes they are convtrted into lists with only the values and removinf any metadata
+- Numeric, iteratable and indexable (e.g tuples, lists and np.arrays) - if so they are converted into a list.
+If they are not numeric, indexeable or iteratable like pd.Dataframes they are convtrted into lists with only the values and removinf any metadata.

 Return appropriate errors if any data is entered  in the incorrect format like singular values or non-numeric types.